bamarni/symfony-console-autocomplete/README.md

     # ZSH - Config file
     symfony-autocomplete composer > ~/.composer_completion && echo "source ~/.composer_completion" >> ~/.zshrc

+## General tips

+### Symfony framework completion

+In order to get completion running, you shouldn't prepend `php` at the begining of the command :

+    app/console [TAB]

 ## Tips for Bash users